 Investment banking teams manage thousands of unstructured documents and data points across every deal cycle.
-Creating materials like Confidential Information Memorandoms (CIMs), strip profiles, Public Information Books (PIBs) and buyer lists often means reviewing call notes, pulling market data, and rewriting the same language repeatedly across dozens of decks.
 The work is high stakes, time consuming, and often constrained by manual processes or offshore workflows.

 Here are six ways bankers are using Hebbia to drive speed, accuracy, and quality in every stage of execution: